DIY Drawstring Bag | Tutorial to Make 3 Different Drawstring Bags

 • Frixion Pens

 I highly recommend using Frixion pens for marking on your fabric for the pockets.
 The ink disappears when you iron over it!
-Note that my seam allowance is 3/8″.
+Note that my seam allowance is 3/8 inch.

-The pieces you will cut will be a top panel, main panel, bottom circle, lining, lining bottom circle and a pocket strip (optional).
+The piece of fabric you will cut will be a top panel, main panel, bottom circle, lining, lining bottom circle and a pocket strip (optional).

 How to Sew the Drawstring Stuff Bag

-Drawstring Stuff Bag Step 1: Start the drawstring bag by laying a bowl upside down on your bottom fabric.
+Stuff Bag Step 1: Start the drawstring bag by laying a bowl upside down on your bottom outer fabric to get a drawstring bag pattern.
 Trace around it with a Frixion pen and cut that out.
 Measure the circumference.
 The width of your top and main panels will be the circumference of the bottom panel plus .75″ (for seam allowance).

 So if my bottom circumference was 20″, then the width of my top and main panels would be 20.75″.
 The height of the top and main panels can vary and can be completely customized!
 My top panel measured 5″x20.75″ and my main panel measured 7.5″x20.75″ for the bag.